kazhala/InquirerPy/docs/pages/kbi.md

-# Misc

-## Keyboard Interrupt
+# Keyboard Interrupt

 `InquirerPy` will raise exception {class}`KeyboardInterrupt` when `ctrl-c` is pressed by default.

-If you prefer to not raise the exception and simply just skip the question, you can do the following:
+If you prefer to not raise the exception and let `InquirerPy` manage the exception (which simply just skip the question), you can do the following:

 <details>
   <summary>Classic Syntax</summary>